-Soft and hard bounces are not in the same boat as soft bounces are actually a short-term problem.
-Your email list should not take off the email addresses which cause short-term bounces.
-But you must definitely remove the invalid or non-existent addresses which cause hard bounces should be completely erased from your email list.
+Soft and hard bounces are not in the same boat as soft bounces area short-term problem.
+Therefore, you do not need to remove email addresses from your email list, which cause short-term bounces.
+But you must definitely remove the invalid or non-existent addresses which cause hard bounces from your email list.

 No More Bounces

-You should keep email list clean and get rid of invalid, non-responsive and duplicate email addresses.
-You should also send a confirmation email to the users who subscribe to your list.
-The process of taking permission from users is called double opt-in.
-The mail recipient logs in to receive an email, after which he receives his first email with a confirmation link, and he will not receive future emails unless he clicks the link or replies directly.
+You should keep your email list clean and get rid of invalid, non-responsive and duplicate email addresses.
+You should also send a confirmation email to the users who subscribe to your list by using the double opt-in process.

-How many of us discuss an email speed?
+How many of us discuss email speed?
 We always talk about inbox rate, response rate, missing emails and emails going to spam.
 Missing emails may result in losing sales, increased customer calls and ultimately unhappy customers, but let’s focus on how quickly an email can reache inbox.

-See the Figure below to understand how critical the speed of an email is for an average customer and your business.
+Here’s an image to help you understand how critical the speed of an email is for an average customer and your business.

-Choosing the right email service provider (ESP) could change things dramatically and significantly improve the delivery speed.
+Choosing the right email service provider (ESP) could drastically change things and significantly improve the delivery speed.

 Since we are talking about tracking transactional emails, let’s get back to the basics.
 We all know how hard it was to track transactional emails.
 But nowadays, things have completely changed and flying blind to the records means losing your customers.
 If you choose not to track your transactional emails, then how will you find out about the number of bounce or spam emails?

-I don’t make anything out of transactional email.
+5. I don’t make any revenue out of transactional emails.

 It is a very common misconception.
-Transactional emails are not only about transactional notifications.
-You don’t need to mention money or payment method in a transactional email.
-The transactional email is about a user’s account activity or a transaction.
-The email message can be personalized product notification, passwords reminder or purchase confirmation.
-The transactional email includes any email triggered by a customer’s action.
-It could be: an action user took directly, an action he was the target of or, perhaps even inaction on his part.
+Transactional emails are not only about transactional notifications, but about a user’s account activity and a transaction.
+The email message can be a personalized product notification, password reminder or purchase confirmation.
+A transactional email includes any email triggered by a customer’s action.
+It could be: an action the user took directly, an action that was targeted to the user or, perhaps even inaction on his part.

-Can transactional email benefit your business?
-With a high open rate and click through, transactional emails have remarkably high engagement levels leading to an increase in revenue.
-Transactional emails not only create revenue but also serve multipurpose.
-From support channel to promotional content, the real-time connections with the customers increase profits.
-The transactional emails also build brand loyalty and leave a lasting impression on the users.
+With a high open rate and click through, transactional emails have high engagement levels leading to an increase in revenue.
+Transactional emails not only create revenue but also serve multiple purposes.
+From a support channel to promotional content, the real-time connections with customers, increase profits.
+These type of emails also build brand loyalty and leave a lasting impression on the users.

 Example: An online specialty-products retailer found that 40% of its email revenue comes from transactional/triggered messages, which make up only 4% of volume.
 A major travel site generates 45% of its email profits from triggered messages that make up only 3% to 5% of its total message volume

-- Transactional emails are your face value of your brand, they need special treatment.
+- Transactional emails are the face of your brand, they need special treatment.

 - Save yourself from lots of Manual Customer Handling, set your triggers right.